Anal sex

 Note: ‘cisgender’ (or cis) refers to people whose gender identity matches the one they were assigned at birth.
 For example, a cis man is someone who was born with a penis and testicles, was assigned male at birth, and identifies as a man too.
 Cis is the opposite of trans.

 The word can be used in a much more gender-fluid way now, broadly to mean someone of any gender wearing a harness and dildo to anally penetrate their partner.
-But some people still don’t like using the term pegging, and say it’s just anal sex with a strap-on — another great way to have sex!
+But some people still don’t like using the term pegging, and instead describe it as anal sex with a strap-on — another great way to have sex!

+So, what if you want to try pegging?
 Again, start slow, use plenty of lube, and stop if anything feels uncomfortable or painful.
-Rose Stokes and Ruby Rare discuss pegging in far more detail, including its gendered symbolism and a how-to section, and Hannah Witton also has a great video on pegging.
+Rose Stokes and Ruby Rare discuss pegging in far more detail in an article, and Hannah Witton also has a great video on pegging.

 Can I incorporate other stimulation?

 YES!
 Just because you’re trying anal play, doesn’t mean other stimulation is off limits.
-Add in some clit stimulation if you/your partner has a clit.
-If you’re also having vaginal sex, remember to wash your hands if you have touched the anus and not to use the same condoms.
-Transferring bacteria from the anus to the vagina can cause UTIs.
+For example, you can add in some clit stimulation if you or your partner has a clit.
+However, hygiene is key here as transferring bacteria from the anus to the vagina can cause UTIs.
+If you’re also having vaginal sex, remember to wash your hands if you have touched the anus before touching any other genitals, and change the condom if you’re moving on to a different type of penetration.

 Regardless of body parts, you can touch yourself or your partner can touch you, depending on your comfort and position.
 It can be great to experiment with other parts of your body at the same time as anal play, but if it feels too much, stop immediately.